A case study from Warks, April 2015 : a returning 'mixed singer'

 Front of upper eye-ring with distinct yellow tinge.

 There are several interesting aspects to the re-occurrence of this individual.
 Firstly, it has enabled the appearance of the bird to be established with greater accuracy and captured in photographs.
-This has confirmed the presence of 'misplaced and / or over-prominent olive and yellow.
+This has confirmed its relatively late moult and the presence of 'misplaced' and / or over-prominent olive and yellow.
+The prominence of olive and yellow may perhaps become enhanced during heavy moult, at a time when the 'tan-brown' component of tristis plumage becomes temporarily depleted.
 Secondly, it is an example of a 'Siberian Chiffchaff'-type returning to a site visited in a previous winter, thus demonstrating a purposeful migration strategy rather than wayward vagrancy by a first-winter individual.
 Thirdly, it demonstrates that, even if the balance of components shifts, 'mixed singing' is not a temporary whim but is persistent.
 Fourthly, it demonstrates that calls are not immutable : an individual using exclusively 'the wrong' call in one winter may develop an expanded repertoire of calls by a subsequent winter.
 This expanded repertoire may include the 'correct' call for tristis, though it may still not be employed exclusively, perfectly or delivered with confidence.

 It is interesting to compare the distribution and intensity of the olive and yellow hues in the Coton individual with a field-evident 'fulvescens'-style Chiffchaff photographed in Warwickshire in December 2016.
 This individual was in fresh plumage, with tristis-like hues of tan-brown and buff in its body plumage, but also displayed prominent yellowish-olive margins to remiges, rectrices and wing-coverts.
 How would this individual appear when worn and in moult?